lllohr/Ocean_Plastic_Pollution/README.md

 The purpose of this project is to analyze data on mismanaged plastic in oceans.

-We hope to answer the follow questions:
+We hope to answer the following questions:
 1. What are the most common types of plastic found in the ocean?
 2. Which countries pollute the most plastic?
 3. Is there a correlation between a country's GDP (Gross Domestic Product) and ocean plastic pollution?